-What’s too rarely acknowledged is that harmful practices like FGM and child marriage are deeply rooted in the unequal social and economic relationships between men and women: a system that subjugates women and girls, while privileging men and boys simply referred to as patriarchy.
+What’s too rarely acknowledged is that harmful practices such as FGM and child marriage are deeply rooted in the unequal social and economic relationships between men and women: a system that subjugates women and girls while privileging men and boys, simply referred to as patriarchy.

 Culture is not static.
 The cultures of diverse groups have changed over time, adapting and reforming certain hazardous aspects without giving up other harmless, positive and meaningful ones.